mechanicalsea/mechanicalsea.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-**Rui Wang** is currently working toward the Ph.D. degree in [Computer Science and Technology](https://cs.tongji.edu.cn/main.htm) from [Tongji University](https://www.tongji.edu.cn/) under the supervision of Zhihua Wei (2019-Present).
+**Rui Wang** received Ph.D. degree from [Computer Science and Technology](https://cs.tongji.edu.cn/main.htm) in [Tongji University](https://www.tongji.edu.cn/) under the supervision of Zhihua Wei (2019-2023).
 He received B.S.
 (2011-2015) and M.S.
 (2015-2018) degrees both from [Zhejiang Sci-Tech University](https://www.zstu.edu.cn/).
-His current research interests include speaker recognition, speech recognition, speech synthesis, neural architecture search, and self-supervised learning.
 He was a Research Intern at the Microsoft Research Asia and ByteDance AI Lab.
+He serves as ICASSP and INTERSPEECH reviewer.
 He is the recipient of the Outstanding Reviewer Award for INTERSPEECH 2023.
+His current research interests include speech recognition, understanding, and conversation as well as their applications.

 # 🔥 News